juanjosecas/europepmc-search-script/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contact

-For any questions or issues, please contact [Your Name] at [your.email@example.com].